Introduction

 With the already significant work on your tasks, the constant demand for your attention can potentially stall your projects.
 You may feel overwhelmed and experience burnout quickly.
 This influx of messages turns into a never-ending loop in no time.

-6 best practices to reduce endless email threads
+6 best practices to reduce back-and-forth emails

 If you often find yourself struggling to deal with endless email threads, it’s high time to bring it to a close.
+Here are some effective ways to improve your email communication and reduce back-and-forth emails:

 1. Consolidate information in an initial email